top of page

 8AM-5PM (Last tickets sold at 4:30PM)

-Tickets & How To Buy
+Tickets and How To Buy

 As I was saying, buying tickets for anything in China is not always easy - but manageable with some experience!